An easy to make, quick and comforting chicken soup with potatoes, herbs and peas, a wonderful soup for the cold season.

-This, Chicken Vegetable Soup, is a wonderful little soup, full of flavor and good stuff: chicken breast, carrots, potatoes and sugar peas.
+This Comforting Chicken Soup with Potatoes and Peas is a wonderful little soup, full of flavor and good stuff: chicken breast, carrots, potatoes and sugar peas.
 I made a huge pot the other day and it was gone by the evening, all of us ate it both for lunch and dinner and there was not a single potato left in the pot at the end.

 You just cannot go wrong with it: it is easy and quick to make, versatile and I cannot imagine anyone saying that it doesn’t taste good.
 It just one of those things that taste good no matter what, comfort food, mama’s cooking, warmth and love.